kuj0210/IoT-Pet-Home-System/.README/Notes/DB_Query_description.md

 ```
 select * from homeSystem;

-# Please use the querys for each platform.
+# Please use the queries for each platform.
 select * from kakaoUser;
 select * from naverUser;
 ```